teabolt/noteScrape/README.md

 OR

-A collection of scripts for web scraping specific educational resources
+A collection of scripts for scraping specific educational resources that are on the web

 ## Particular websites and notes to be scraped
+DCU = Dublin City University
 * DCU Moodle/Loop (loop.dcu.ie) -> select courses, pdf's
 * DCU CA117/CA116 programming websites (ca11X.computing.dcu.ie) -> programs submitted, tasks, site notes